People often call the venue looking for answers to the same questions.

 It’s dangerous for the people in your care and it’s scary for the bus drivers and cars who have to navigate around people on the road.

-We give priority to those people who don’t drive so you may as well use buses, taxis and Uber to go to the front of the queue.
+We give priority to those people who don’t drive so send your buses, taxis and Uber up the driveway and they’ll to go to the front of the queue coming out.

 Once you have your spot text whoever it is you are picking up to let them know where you are.